roguehashrate/pkgz/README.md

    - `ListUpdates() ([]string, error)`
    - `Search(app string) (bool, error)`
    - `InstalledCount() (int, error)`
-   - `SetTask(utils.Task)` — optional hook so run-time output streams into the TUI
+2. Optionally implement `SetTask(utils.Task)` on your source so run-time output streams into the TUI (pkgz type-asserts for it via `withTask`; it is not part of the `Source` interface).
-2. Add your source to `main.go`'s enabled-sources list and to the config.
+3. Add your source to `main.go`'s enabled-sources list and to the config.

 ---